Hyukjoo-Lee/Hyukjoo-Lee.github.io/_posts/2022-08-12-CSS_flexbox.markdown

 **FlexBox**

-#### - life before flexbox
+#### - why do we need flexbox

 **Display values**

 - block: It does not allow locate any elements next to it.
 - inline - Loses all of attributes in a block = there is no width & height.
-- inline-block - Keep being a block but elements can be next each other
+- inline-block - Keeps being a block and put boxes next to each other.

-  problem: it creates unexpected margin between elements = you should calculate the layout.
+  problem: it creates the unexpected margins between elements = you should calculate the layout.

-- flex - Flexbox, it solves a problem of inline-block
+- flex - Flexbox, it solves the problem of inline-block

-#### - first rules of flexbox
+#### - first rule of flexbox

 - Flexbox does not talk to children.
 - If you want to move something in a flexbox, you have to create a flexbox container.